-Explore Your Archive is a toolkit designed for archives of all kinds throughout the UK and Ireland, to help you create events and promote stories relevant to your collections and communities.
-The aim of the toolkit is to increase public awareness of the essential role of archives in our society, to celebrate our network of collections and emphasise the skill and professionalism of the sector.
+Explore Your Archive is a campaign designed for archives of all kinds throughout the UK and Ireland.
+In this section you will find a downloadable toolkit as well as how to tips to help you create events and promote stories relevant to your collections and communities.
+The aim of the campaign is to increase public awareness of the essential role of archives in our society, to celebrate our network of collections and emphasise the skills and professionalism of the sector.

 Download the toolkit below to find everything you need to take part in Explore Your Archive:

-*NEW* Posters, templates and social media tips (ZIP, 8.40Mb)
+Posters, templates and social media tips (ZIP, 8.40MB)

 Activities in 2014